The following rules are strictly enforced during IRB/RIB operations:

 Always know the location of the nearest safe landing and sheltered water.
 No matter what you may be engaged in, if any problems occur or there is a change in weather head for the nearest shore and radio your intentions to base.

 Avoid close approaches to icebergs as they may collapse or turn over without warning.
+The standard operating procedure states you may not approach within a distance equal to twice the height of the iceberg.

 Some saline lakes never freeze, they may be extremely cold and are especially hazardous.